Red Sox vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox are 22-17 in games they were favored on the moneyline (winning 56.4% of those games).
+- The Red Sox have won 55% of the games this season when they were the moneyline favorite (22-18).

-- Boston has a 3-2 record (winning 60% of its games) when it has played as moneyline favorites of -210 or shorter.
+- When it has played as moneyline favorites with odds of -225 or shorter, Boston has a record of 3-2 (60%).

-- The implied moneyline probablility in this matchup gives the Red Sox a 67.7% chance to win.

-- Boston has played in 94 games with over/under set, and have combined with opponents to go over the total 49 times (49-42-3).
+- Boston has combined with opponents to go over the total 49 times this season for a 49-43-3 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!